magpylib/magpylib/docs/examples/plot_04_animate_paths.md

 +++

-For objects for which a path has been constructed using the path-API, the ``magpylib`` library enables, users to animate the object movements, in addition to displaying them statically.
+For objects for which a path has been constructed using the path-API, the Magpylib library enables users to animate their movements, in addition to displaying them statically.

 +++

 ```{note}
 This feature is only available for the ``plotly`` backend at the moment.
 ```

-+++

-While the orientation is static while the animation is running, it can be dynamically set when the the animation is on pause.

 ```{code-cell} ipython3
 import numpy as np